Graphic design, communication design, and design programs focus on visual communications. Learn what you can do with a graphic design degree.

 You can also take individual graphic design courses or earn a certificate.
 These options enable you to learn foundational design skills with less of a financial and time commitment.
 If you’ve already earned your degree in another subject area and hope to work in graphic design, a certificate program may be a good option as you refocus your career path.

-With the prevalence of digital design, there are many options to pursue your graphic design degree online.
-You can expect similar foundational and technical coursework, but with the flexibility of learning from anywhere with an internet connection.
+With the prevalence of digital design, you can consider various options to pursue your graphic design degree online.
+You can expect similar foundational and technical coursework but with the flexibility of learning from anywhere with an internet connection.
 Online courses may also be asynchronous, meaning you can log on to learn at whatever time is most convenient for you.

 See if online learning is right for you with the Fundamentals of Graphic Design from the California Institute of the Arts on Coursera.
 This is the first course of five in the Graphic Design Specialization, available completely online.

-According to the US Bureau of Labor Statistics (BLS), a bachelor’s degree is often considered the entry-level education for many arts and design occupations such as graphic designer, art director, and special effects artist [1], and among those with a fine and performing arts degree, graphic design is the most common major [2].
+A bachelor’s degree is often considered the entry-level education for many arts and design occupations, such as graphic designer, art director, and special effects artist.
+Among those with a fine and performing arts degree, graphic design is the most common major.

 A bachelor’s degree isn’t always necessary to work in a design-related field—Zippia reports that 68 percent of graphic designers have a bachelor’s degree, while 23 percent have an associate degree [1].